Shingles: essential facts

 9 things you should know about shingles (herpes zoster)

-People who have had chickenpox (90% of the population) can later develop shingles (herpes zoster).
+People who have had chickenpox (about 90% of adults) can later develop shingles (herpes zoster).
 It occurs when the varicella zoster virus—which causes chickenpox and remains then dormant—re-activates.
 Shingles is known for causing a painful rash on one side.
-Antiviral medications are an extremely effective treatment for shingles, as long as they are commenced within 1 or 2 days of the rash appearing.
+Antiviral medications are an extremely effective treatment for shingles, as long as they are started within 3 days of the rash appearing.

 1. Shingles, also called herpes zoster, causes a painful rash.